coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 wouldn't make a dent.

-Database as a service is a more complex version of managed hosting -- DaaS offerings abstract node management from the user entirely.
+Database as a service is a more complex version of managed hosting -- DBaaS offerings abstract node management from the user entirely.
 You simply run your queries and the system handles them.
 You don't know anything about how many nodes are run under the hood.
-This business is very challenging -- partly because DaaS companies have to compete with the giants (e.g. DynamoDB and DocumentDB), and partly because customers are very resistant to completely hand off data management to a startup when there are so many other substitutes and alternatives (do *you* know anyone who uses a DaaS offering from a startup?)
-So a DaaS offering was out.
+This business is very challenging -- partly because DBaaS companies have to compete with the giants (e.g. DynamoDB and DocumentDB), and partly because customers are very resistant to completely hand off data management to a startup when there are so many other substitutes and alternatives (do *you* know anyone who uses a DBaaS offering from a startup?)
+So a DBaaS offering was out.

 The last option was to build a value-added platform as a service.
 We thought this was a promising direction because here we had a massive